Introduction to MySQL Schema

 1. MySQL Workbench

-This is a working editing tool for designing schemas visually.
+This is a working editing tool for visually designing schemas.
 They create a model of the database graphically.
 My DB Schema is created by default.
 It is an open-source RDBMS platform.
-You can go through Server status, Data import and exports.
-You will see various schema objects necessary for the implementation in the database. they provide functionalities such as Data modeling, Server administration, SQL development.
+You can go through Server status, Data import, and exports.
+You will see various schema objects necessary for the implementation in the database.
+They provide functionalities such as Data modeling, Server administration, and SQL development.

 2. Information Schemas in MySQL

-Also termed as a data dictionary which can be used as an information source about all the tables and views, functions procedures in a database.
-They have only views, not the tables so there is no need for files associated with them.
-To retrieve from the information schema the query required is:
+A data dictionary, alternatively known as a metadata repository, serves as an information source for all the tables, views, functions, and procedures in a database.
+They have only views, not tables, so there is no need for files associated with them.
+To retrieve from the information schema, the query required is:

 FROM information_schema. tables